Sebastian-Montoya-B/Alpha-PDI/README.md

 1. Code (folder) -> Folder containing the scripts to calculate the indices of generality used in the manuscript.
    * alpha_PDI.R -> script of the `alpha_PDI` function for calculating the alpha PDI index of generality.
    * genfun.R -> script of the `genfun` function for calculating traditional generality indices.
-   * wcfun -> script of the `wcfun` function for calculating Pierotti et al (2017) index of generality.
+   * wcfun.R -> script of the `wcfun` function for calculating Pierotti et al (2017) index of generality.

 2. Figures (folder) -> Folder containing the scripts to reproduce the unedited versions of the figures in the manuscript and supplementary material.
    * Figure2.R -> script to reproduce the unedited version of Figure 2.
 It requires the `alpha_PDI`, `genfun` and `wcfun` functions.
 Follow the sequence given in the script to create and export the figure.
    * Figure3.R -> script to reproduce the unedited version of Figure 3.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to create and export the figure.
    * FigureSup.R -> script to reproduce Figures S1 to S36 of the supplementary material.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to create and export the figure.

+3. Data (folder) -> Folder containing the theoretical data used for the analyses and figures.
+   *Vectors1.RDS ->
+   *Matrices1.RDS -> Set of 7200 matrices
+   *Vectors2.RDS ->

 ## Functionality and origin